 BelGioioso Parmesan with Raspberry Jam

 This parmesan is a labor of love.
-Aged in BelGioioso’s special caves for over 10 months, hand-turned, and carefully inspected, the result is a sweet, nutty aged parmesan with a tantalizing aroma.
+Aged in BelGioioso’s special caves for over 10 months, where it is hand-turned and carefully inspected, the result is a sweet, nutty aged parmesan with a tantalizing aroma.
 The slightly sweet, slightly tart raspberry jam balances and enhances the delicate flavor of parmesan.
-Suffice to say, this unique pairing deserves a place of honor on your next cheese board.
+Suffice it to say, this unique pairing deserves a place of honor on your next cheese board.

 Roelli’s Red Rock Aged Cheddar with Whole Grain Dijon Mustard

-Ever have a cheese-and-mustard sandwich when you were young?
+Ok.
+We realize mustard isn't a jam, jelly, or preserve, but this was too good not to squeeze in here.
+Ever had a cheese-and-mustard sandwich when you were young?
 Meet the adult version.
 We always say to match the level of intensity when pairing, whether you’re pairing cheese and jam or cheese and wine.
 The sharp taste of Roelli’s aged cheddar is balanced by the assertive Dijon.
 If you love cheddar cheese and you’re ready for a pairing to rock your world, look no further.

 Searching high-and-low for that one Wisconsin Cheese with no luck?
 You can get all your favorite Wisconsin Cheeses delivered right to your door with our continuously updated list of cheesemakers and retailers that allow you to order cheese online.
 Award-winning Wisconsin Cheese is just a click away.

-Fig jam, strawberry jam, or mustard all pair well with cheddar cheese.
+Fig jam, strawberry jam, or mustard (not a jam, but darn tasty) all pair well with cheddar cheese.
 Make sure to match the intensity of your cheese to your pairing.
-A sweeter jam like strawberry will pair well with a young, mild cheddar, while a bold aged cheddar is great with hot pepper jelly, mustard or even a chutney.
+A sweeter jam like strawberry will pair well with a young, mild cheddar, while a bold aged cheddar is great with hot pepper jelly, mustard, or even a chutney.

 What cheese goes with blackberry jam?